 A person with Bulimia Nervosa usually maintains an average weight or may be slightly above or below average weight for height, which often makes it less recognizable than serious cases of Anorexia Nervosa.
 Many people, including some health professionals, incorrectly assume that a person must be underweight and thin if they have an eating disorder.
 Because of this, Bulimia Nervosa is often missed and can go undetected for a long period of time.

 Bulimia Nervosa often starts with weight-loss dieting.
 The resulting food deprivation and inadequate nutrition can trigger what is, in effect, a starvation reaction – an overriding urge to eat.
 Once the person gives in to this urge, the desire to eat is uncontrollable, leading to a substantial binge on whatever food is available (often foods with high fat and sugar content), followed by compensatory behaviors.
 A repeat of weight-loss dieting often follows, leading to a binge/purge/exercise cycle which becomes more compulsive and uncontrollable over time.

-Some Typical Symptoms can include:
+Typical Symptoms of Bulimia Nervosa can include:

 - Difficulties with activities which involve food

 - Loneliness due to self-imposed isolation and a reluctance to develop personal relationships

 - Deceptive behaviors relating to food